Regis3336/rci-clustering/README.md

 ### Key Contributions
 *   **Curvature-Driven:** Detects cluster boundaries via a curvature-sensitive signature $\Delta^2 M_c(k)$, which is negative on positive curvature and positive on saddles.
-*   **Matrix-Free Spectral Engine:** Includes a custom `MatrixOnDemandLaplacian` that performs spectral embedding without ever constructing dense $N \times N$ matrices, scaling to large datasets.
+*   **Matrix-on-Demanda Spectral Engine:** Includes a custom `MatrixOnDemandLaplacian` that performs spectral embedding without ever constructing dense $N \times N$ matrices, scaling to large datasets.
 *   **Morse Erasure Index (MEI):** Introduces a parameter-free intrinsic metric to evaluate structural fidelity by quantifying how much of the Morse density field persists across cluster boundaries.

 ---